Janity-hub/design-portfolio/procreate/Reflections-on-Water-Practice.md

+---
-# Reflections on Water – A Procreate Practice
+title: "Reflections on Water – A Procreate Practice"
+date: 2025-05-29
+categories: ["Digital illustration"]
+---

 This is the second landscape painting I completed recently using Procreate.
 It’s a study piece where I tried to replicate a water reflection scene originally created by @梦浮荼.